Bill Cosby Net Worth:$400 Million

-Bill Cosby has been the subject of highly-publicized rape, sexual assault, child sexual abuse, and sexual battery accusations by many women since 2000.
+Bill Cosby has been the accused of highly-publicized rape, sexual assault, child sexual abuse by many women since 2000.

 His accusers say the earliest of the assaults started in the mid ’60s.
 Cosby repeatedly denied the allegations, stating that the incidents were consensual.